Port Talbot Railway and Docks Company: Port Talbot Dock Company

-Transport of coal and other minerals away to market was hampered by the poor conditions at the nearby Aberavon harbour, and after a false start, a Parliamentary Act was obtained in 1836 to carry out improvements, and to call the harbour Port Talbot.
+Transport of coal and other minerals away to market was hampered by the poor conditions at the nearby Aberavon harbour, and after a false start, the Aberavon Port and Harbour Act 1836 (6 & 7 Will.
+4. c. xcviii) was obtained to carry out improvements, and to call the harbour Port Talbot.
 The works included straightening out the course of the River Avon towards the sea.
-In fact the scheme was grossly undercapitalised and there appear in addition to have been financial irregularities; the Port Talbot company went into receivership in 1858, which lasted until matters were regularised in 1863.
+In fact the scheme was grossly undercapitalised and there appear in addition to have been financial irregularities; the Port Talbot Company went into receivership in 1858, which lasted until matters were regularised in 1863.

 In that year, a railway connection to the South Wales Railway was constructed, and improved appliances for the loading of coal to ships were installed.
 The branch line opened formally on 1 September 1864.